jonnyzzz/TeamCity.Node/README.md

 =========

 Use IDEA build runner in TeamCity of
-Intellij IDEA 12 to develop
+Intellij IDEA 12 with Kotlin plugin to develop

 In this repo you will find